 Our Commitment to Anti-Racist Practice

 This world, and our country specifically, is failing families of color.
 Black folks in particular face life-threatening racism in the U.S. every day, and hate crimes against Asian people are on the rise.
 Our rates of maternal and infant death for people of color within the medical system have always been horribly high.
 As awareness around these issues grows, those of us who don't experience racism must find ways to learn, actively participate in change-making, and hold ourselves accountable for our own part in the structure of our racist society.
-This business is owned and operated by a white birth worker who is resolutely committed to radical change for the betterment of black lives and the lives of people of color everywhere.
+This business is owned and operated by white birth workers who are resolutely committed to radical change for the betterment of black lives and the lives of people of color everywhere.
 We fully acknowledge that we have much to learn and can always do better.

 What we've been doing:

 ~For almost a decade, Your Birth Team's owner has worked to combat disparities in and around birth, with a focus on our community's most vulnerable in the nonprofit sector.
-Upon transitioning to a private perinatal doula practice, Amanda remained active as a volunteer at Casa Teresa, a residential shelter that serves predominantly women and babies of color and has a commitment to maintaining a diverse staff.
+Upon transitioning to a private perinatal doula practice, Amanda remained active as a volunteer at Casa Teresa, a residential shelter that serves predominantly women and babies of color and has a commitment to maintaining a staff of congruent case managers and .
 Classes on childbirth, breastfeeding, and postpartum health are offered; donation drives are done a couple times a year and as needed for individual residents to acquire necessities such as diapers, wipes, food, postpartum care items, and more; volunteer doulas are coordinated as needed.
 Additionally, Your Birth Team offers families in and around Orange County support at low or no cost when needed.
 Families utilizing Medi-Cal, TANF, SSI, CalFresh, WIC, or similar programs are continually eligible for free or reduced-cost support.

 ~Amanda has taken over a dozen academic and professional courses/trainings from people of color with a focus on race, ethnicity, gender, economics, and culture to understand how these aspects of human existence interact with and impact perinatal and infant health outcomes.
 These are complex issues that require self-evaluation and Amanda (and her household) remains dedicated to this ongoing practice.